 A medical condition or phobia should not discourage you from bushwalking.
 What is important is that you are properly prepared for any situation that may arise, and only undertake trips that are compatible with your condition.

-Check with the leader that the trip is suitable for you, for example, along cliff tops would be difficult for a person with a fear of heights.
+Check with the leader that the hike is suitable for you, for example, along cliff tops would be difficult for a person with a fear of heights.
 The leader may be able to modify the trip to avoid your problem.

 Take any necessary medications to deal with the condition.
 Asthma sufferers should take an inhaler like Ventolin.
 People with serious allergies should take an Epipen.
 Angina sufferers should carry their spray or tablets.
 Diabetes sufferers need to have something for hypoglycaemia.